Rraina12310/Residential-Solar-Calculator/README.md

-## Below is the standard readme content from a default react app, leaving it here just for some basic explaination on raect
+## Below is the standard readme content from a default react app, leaving it here just for some basic explaination on react

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).